 The biennial Paris Air Show is a world class event that aerospace professionals and lovers do not miss.
-Paris Air Show 2019 will take place from June 21st to June 27th 2021 at Le Bourget Airport.
+Paris Air Show Le Bourget 2021 will take place from June 21st to June 27th 2021 at Le Bourget Airport.
 Paris Air Show 2019 took place from June 17th to 23rd 2019 at Le Bourget Airport, north of Paris.
-Tickets cost 15 euros and are available online.
-While visiting the show, visit the Air and Space Museum in Le Bourget Airport too.
+In 2019, tickets cost 15 euros and were available online.
+While visiting the aeronotics show, visit the Air and Space Museum, conveniently located in Le Bourget Airport too.
 Paris business.